TristanFauvel/DreamHF/Writeup.md

 ### Source code

-The source code to reproduce the results is available at <https://github.com/TristanFauvel/DreamHF>
+The source code to reproduce the results will be made available at <https://github.com/TristanFauvel/DreamHF>

-Authors
-Affiliations

 * Will you be able to make your submission public as part of the challenge archive?
 Yes